prayne26/RL-Leiden-S24/README.md

 *DQN_learner.py* contains the

-*Experiment.py* contains the functions for running varying learners for varying parameters, collecting the results.
+*Experiment.py* contains the functions for running varying learners for varying parameters and collecting the results.
+By adding an additional flag, you can perform an ablation study.

 *main.py* using this we will be able to run diffrent versions of agent without any parameters